Live Ballads

-Live Ballads is the first live CD or video album, and eleventh album overall by popular Greek singer Sakis Rouvas, released in Greece and Cyprus on 27 April 2006 by Minos EMI.
+Live Ballads is the first live CD or video album, and eleventh album overall by Greek singer Sakis Rouvas, released in Greece and Cyprus on 27 April 2006 by Minos EMI.
 The concert was recorded on 14 February 2006 as a special Valentine's Day performance called Sakis For Valentines.
 Sakis sang only love oriented ballads in both Greek and English from his large repertoire and covers of other artists.
 The concert was much more intimate than his common large-scale performances and was held at the Athens College auditorium where Rouvas performed especially for the students as a "thank you" to his young fans, often being called "The Singer of Youth".